Search

 MediaPipe HandDetection Demo using the Visualizer Tool

-MediaPipe was built for machine learning (ML) teams and software developers who implement production-ready ML applications, or students and researchers who publish code and prototypes as part of their research work.
+MediaPipe was built for AI and machine learning (ML) teams and software developers who implement production-ready ML applications, or students and researchers who publish code and prototypes as part of their research work.

 The MediaPipe framework is mainly used for rapid prototyping of perception pipelines with AI models for inferencing and other reusable components.
 It also facilitates the deployment of computer vision applications into demos and applications on different hardware platforms.